Albanian mafia: Clan hierarchy

-The typical structure of the Albanian mafia is hierarchical.
+The typical structure of the Albanian crime groups is hierarchical.
 A family clan is referred to as a "fis" or a "fare."
 Families contain an executive committee known as a "Bajrak" and select a high-ranking member for each unit.
 A unit is led by a "Krye" or "Boss" who selects "Kryetar" or "Underbosses" to serve under them.
 The Kryetar will then choose a "Mik" or "Friend" who acts as a liaison to members and is responsible for coordinating unit activities.